Computer Vision Training in Manlius and Syracuse, NY

-To minimize these adverse effects our doctors can analyze a patient’s individual computer demands and work station ergonomics to arrive at an optimum computer prescription or other vision related recommendation for computer use.
-Our recommendations may be the key to making computer related work less stressful, more comfortable and more productive.
+To minimize these adverse effects, Savedoff, Ciccone & Davis, Doctors of Optometry, P.C., provides computer vision training and solutions to patients at our eye care centers in Manlius and Syracuse, NY.
+Our doctors analyze a patient’s individual computer demands and workstation ergonomics to arrive at an optimum computer prescription or other vision-related recommendations for computer use.
+Discover more about our eye care services and how they may be the key to making computer-related work less stressful, more comfortable, and more productive.

 Protect Your Vision